geopm/geopm/service/README.rst

 Clients use the GEOPM Service DBus interface to interact with the service.
-The GEOPM Service package provides access to the DBus interfaces from the command line, or programatically with library interfaces for C, C++ and Python.
+The GEOPM Service package provides access to the DBus interfaces from the command line, or programmatically with library interfaces for C, C++ and Python.

 The service supports many simultaneous client sessions that make